 Six or seven years ago, I was known as an avid reader in my local area.
 My dance instructor suggested a book, Peter and the Starcatchers, and I was mesmerized by the description and excerpt I read.
 Unfortunately, it was a fairly new book and wasn't kept in my local library nor when I bought books, could I ever find it.

 Since then, I have become obsessed with books about myths and other published books.
 Wicked by Gregory Maguire is my own all-time favorite, accompanied by many of his other books rewriting the fairy tales and other authors who explore the same areas.
-Growing up as a child, my mother was a physiology major and my grandfather encouraged me to think of the “bad guy” as more than just “bad”; ever since, I've had an unrelenting taste for literature written from an unusual perspective or a twist.
+Growing up as a child, my mother was a psychology major and my grandfather encouraged me to think of the “bad guy” as more than just “bad”; ever since, I've had an unrelenting taste for literature written from an unusual perspective or a twist.
 What would Harry Potter have been like from Draco's perspective?
 What if Harry Potter had just been a normal boy with a radical case of luck?
 The world may never know (although, I have finally convinced myself to keep reading in the Harry Potter series and I genuinely LOVE it. ;) ).

 To digress, Peter and the Starcatchers is a fantastic piece of children's literature.
 It was funny, witty, and somewhat unexpected.
 Furthermore, it was rather thorough, and covered much more than I expected in the contents of its pages.